 2. Be personal

 Anecdotes about jobs you’ve done, ideas you’re passionate about and experiences you’ve had – these all help when networking with potential customers or even business partners, because they make you memorable.
 Ask questions so you can bond over mutual interests.
+If for example someone is looking at one of your products, go on over and tell them a bit about it – where you got your inspiration, why you love it, and of course, ask their opinion too!

 You want people to experience the quality of your business first-hand, so make sure your handouts are top notch.
 We offer a number of luxury paper stocks, and giving out extras such as bags and freebie sweetie treats to lure people into a conversation is a tasty tactic.
 Pop some Stickers on items like this to takeaway and hey presto these prospects are now walking billboards too.